Computing zero-group-velocity points in anisotropic elastic waveguides: Globally and locally convergent methods: Introduction

 Although it is not common to explicitly compute the ZGV points, several procedures have already been devised for this end.
 The most widespread method is based on the implicit analytical dispersion relation, which is of the form $\Omega(\omega, k) = 0$, by additionally requiring the analytically obtained group velocity $\frac{\partial \omega}{\partial k} = -\frac{\partial \Omega}{\partial k} \left(\frac{\partial \Omega}{\partial \omega}\right)^{-1}$ to vanish~\cite{grunsteidl_inverse_2016,mezil_non_2014}.
 Even for the simple case of an isotropic plate, this leads to relatively cumbersome expressions that require carefully implemented numerical methods to avoid numerical instabilities~\cite{royer_elastic_2022}.
 Conventionally, a gradient-based iterative solution method would be employed to solve this nonlinear system -- which requires one initial guess for every \emph{expected ZGV point}.
 The procedure has been extended to imperfectly bonded multi-layered isotropic plates~\cite{mezil_non_2014}.
 However, although feasible, to the best of our knowledge, it has not been employed for anisotropic plates, let alone for geometrically more complicated structures.

 Another method to obtain dispersion curves consists in performing a numerical discretization of the boundary value problem (BVP) that describes the guided waves and then solving the resulting eigenvalue problem (EVP).
 Based on this strategy, Kausel~\cite{kausel_number_2012} proposed to start at cut-off frequencies ($k = 0$) associated with backward waves \cite{shuvalov_backward_2008} -- which have negative group velocity for $k > 0$ -- and then follow the branch until the ZGV point is reached.
-The latter is performed via inverse iteration and Rayleigh quotient shift.
-To find all solutions, the method requires that (i) the ZGV points are induced by a backward wave starting at $k = 0$, and (ii) only one ZGV point occurs on each branch.
-Both these assumptions are not generally true.
+To find all solutions, the method requires that the ZGV points are induced by a backward wave starting at $k = 0$ and that only one ZGV point occurs on each branch.
+These assumptions are not generally true.
 Multiple ZGV points on one branch have been observed in homogeneous but anisotropic plates~\cite{hussain_lamb_2012,karous_multiple_2019,hernando_quintanilla_modeling_2015}, layered structures~\cite{maznev_surface_2009,glushkov_multiple_2021} and fluid-filled pipes~\cite{cui_backward_2016}.
-Thereby, double ZGV points (or $2n$ multiplicity) will be found on forward wave branches emerging at $k = 0$ because $c_\mup{g} > 0$ for $k \to \infty$ always holds.
+Moreover, the mentioned references have also revealed that ZGV points can lie on forward wave branches emerging at $k = 0$.
+We will explain this behavior in Subsec.~\ref{sub:properties_zgv_resonances}.